 Courting males dramatically display themselves with ruffled feathers and fanned-out tail feathers.
-The caruncles, snood, wattle, and bare skin on the head and neck become engorged with blood, and their head turns blue.
-That is, unless they’re squaring off for a fight, then it turns red.
+The caruncles, snood, wattle, and bare skin on the head and neck become engorged with blood, and the head turns blue.
+That is unless they’re squaring off for a fight, then it turns red.
 They also have a “beard,” which is a long cluster of feathers hanging from the center of their chest (females sometimes have beards, too.)
 Males are known for their loud gobbling sound, capable of being heard a mile away.
 Females can gobble, too, but rarely do.

 Wild Turkeys were gone from much of the U.S. by the early 1900s due to overhunting and loss of woodlands.
 They’ve since rebounded because of successful reintroduction programs and now inhabit all states, except Alaska.
-Their preferred habitat is a mix of agricultural land, shrubland, woodland and seasonal marsh.
+Their preferred habitat is a mix of agricultural land, shrubland, woodland, and seasonal marsh.